 Story Box Library (SBL) is committed to improving accessibility to stories for all children.
 That’s why we will be releasing 13 stories in Auslan, the official sign language of the Australian deaf community.
-Thanks to a successful grant from Telematics Trust, and creative partner Auslan consultancy, SBL will be releasing key titles with Auslan translations.
-12 of these stories have been chosen for their inclusion in the CBCA Shortlist from Early Childhood and Picture Book categories.
+Thanks to a successful grant from Telematics Trust, and creative partner Auslan consultancy, SBL will be releasing key titles with Auslan translations in July and August 2021.
+Twelve of these stories have been chosen for their inclusion in the CBCA Shortlist from Early Childhood and Picture Book categories.

 With the increase of Auslan being taught in some schools as the chosen LOTE (Language Other Than English), SBL is excited to align with Australia curricula and improve access to education, with dynamic and diverse storytelling.
 Historically, Auslan education resources for children have been less available than those for hearing students.
 SBL’s incorporation of stories, diverse storytellers, accessible features such as closed-captions, and new Auslan translations, helps to bridge the gap in hearing privilege throughout education and resources, for young children.
 SBL story reads provide prominence to the Auslan interpreters, levelling the language’s importance alongside spoken languages such as English.

 SBL stands by Deaf Australia’s recognition that Deaf people in Australia are disadvantaged by a lack of access to communication, education and services.
 The addition of Auslan-interpreted content to SBL will see families with a deaf or hearing imparied children able to access a suitable and growing resource for free through their local subscribing library, and schools and libraries able to offer a wider range of tools to their students and patrons with diverse accessibility needs.
 The translated stories and Activity Time videos will only be the start of SBL’s ongoing commitment to addressing this disadvantage, as we work towards equal opportunity and full participation in the community for Deaf people.